 Why Should I Need Car Tinting?

 This is a very good question.
 The answer is quite simple.
-There are many reasons why you should do this: UV protection, heat reduction and prevent fading or damage inside the car, reduced glare, and a more pleasant visual aesthetics.
+There are many reasons why you should do this: UV protection, heat reduction and prevent fading or damage inside the car, reduced glare, and more pleasant visual aesthetics.

 Which Tinting Paper is Good For Car Use?

 Most window films are good due to the benefits they offer, but the best choice is carbon.
 For example, LEXEN 2Ply Premium Carbon Tint Film.